Franky 1.0.2

 If realtime is not listed in your groups, try rebooting.

-To start using franky with Python and libfranka 0.15.0, just install it via
+To start using Franky with Python and libfranka 0.15.0, just install it via

 We also provide wheels for libfranka versions 0.7.1, 0.8.0, 0.9.2, 0.10.0, 0.11.0, 0.12.1, 0.13.3, 0.14.2, and 0.15.0.
 They can be installed via

 Franky is based on libfranka, Eigen for transformation calculations and pybind11 for the Python bindings.
-As the Franka is sensitive to acceleration discontinuities, it requires jerk-constrained motion generation, for which franky uses the Ruckig community version for Online Trajectory Generation (OTG).
+As the Franka is sensitive to acceleration discontinuities, it requires jerk-constrained motion generation, for which Franky uses the Ruckig community version for Online Trajectory Generation (OTG).

-After installing the dependencies (the exact versions can be found here), you can build and install franky via
+After installing the dependencies (the exact versions can be found here), you can build and install Franky via

-To use franky, you can also include it as a subproject in your parent CMake via add_subdirectory(franky)
+To use Franky, you can also include it as a subproject in your parent CMake via add_subdirectory(franky)

 and then target_link_libraries(<target> franky)